Neurodevelopmental Assessment

 What can I expect from the speech and language therapy service?

-Appointments are held between 8.30am-4.30pm Monday – Friday.
-The specialist assessment appointment may take up to two hours.
-Your appointment letter will provide you with full details.
-The outcome of the specialist assessment and strategies to support your child will be discussed with you and followed up in a written report for your child’s lead clinician (usually a Paediatrician or Psychiatrist).
+Following the appointment, the therapist will provide a written report for your child’s lead clinician (usually a Paediatrician or Psychiatrist).
 You will be sent two copies of our report, one of which you may wish to share with your child’s school or pre-school/nursery.

-The overall outcome of the diagnostic process is managed by your child’s lead clinician (usually a paediatrician or psychiatrist) who will arrange to meet with you to feedback the conclusions of the assessments by all the professionals involved.
+The overall outcome of the diagnostic process is managed by your child’s lead clinician (usually a paediatrician or psychiatrist) who will arrange to meet with you to discuss the conclusions of the assessments by all the professionals involved.

 "...really good at putting my daughter at ease and explaining everything to us"